Last updated on

 - (2014–2015) the ANR project “Algebraic Homotopy, Operads and Grothendieck-Teichmüller groups” (HOGT) coordinated by Benoit Fresse.

-Since January 2019, I organize a reading seminar on homological stability and the works of Galatius–Kupers–Randal-Williams with Mario Gonçalves Lamas following an idea of Muriel Livernet.
+From January to June 2019, I organized a reading seminar on homological stability and the works of Galatius–Kupers–Randal-Williams with Mario Gonçalves Lamas following an idea of Muriel Livernet.

 For the “Grandes Écoles” competitive entrance exams in 2011, I wrote a tiny program to find minimal surfaces with fixed boundary.